gruntwork-io/terragrunt/docs/_docs/01_getting-started/quick-start.md

         └── outputs.tf
 ```

 The folder structure above shows how to separate the code for each environment (`prod`, `qa`, `stage`) and for each type of infrastructure (apps, databases, VPCs).
 However, the downside is that it isn’t DRY.
 The `.tf` files will contain a LOT of duplication.
-You can reduce it somewhat by defining all the infrastructure in [reusable OpenTofu/Terraform modules](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d), but even the code to instantiate a module—including configuring the `provider`, `backend`, the module’s input variables, and `output` variables—means you still end up with dozens or hundreds of lines of copy/paste for every module in every environment:
+You can reduce it somewhat by defining all the infrastructure in [reusable OpenTofu/Terraform modules](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d), but even the code to instantiate a module—including configuring the `provider`, `backend`, the module’s input variables, and `output` variables means you still end up with dozens or hundreds of lines of copy/paste for every module in every environment:

 ``` hcl
 # prod/app/main.tf